BreezyCave/AiES/README.md

 AiES is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.

+### Notice regarding dependencies

+This package makes use of the following R packages, each with its own license:

+- EBImage: LGPL (>= 2.1)
+- data.table: MPL-2.0
+- e1071: GPL-2 | GPL-3
+- fs: MIT

+Users must comply with the license terms of these dependencies when redistributing or modifying this package.
+See each package’s CRAN/Bioconductor page for full license texts.

 ### Citation

 If you use AiES in your research, please cite: